 The linoleum was cracked and peeling.
 The hardwood was worn and damaged.
 The carpet was threadbare.
 Any rooms with tile had cracks and missing pieces.

-Although we aren’t planning on moving anytime soon, we knew we would get our money back for “hardwoods throughout the first floor”.
-That is especially true because we chose a material that could stand the test of time (more on that in a bit!).
-We opted not to try to refinish the existing hardwoods and fill in between with new boards because they were all at different heights- so there wouldn’t be a smooth transition anyway.
+We knew we would get our money back on resale for “hardwoods throughout the first floor” of our house.
+That is especially true because we chose a material that could stand the test of time.
+We opted not to refinish the existing builder-basic red oak floors and fill in the blanks because the rooms were all at different heights.

 While beautiful, these floors are high maintenance.
-They have to be vacuumed at least once a day because — as predicted — every speck of dirt, dust, and dog hair shows.
+They have to be vacuumed at least once a day because — as predicted — every speck of dirt, dust, light-colored debris and dog hair shows.

-If I had to choose the biggest issue with dark floors, I would say that the cleaning would be it.
-However, it isn’t a deal breaker and probably keeps us neater in the grand scheme of things (which certainly isn’t a bad thing!).
-If I was building a house today, I would still purchase floors on the darker end of the spectrum.
+If I had to choose the biggest issue with darker wood floors, I would say that the cleaning would be it.
+However, it wasn’t a deal breaker and probably kept us neater in the grand scheme of things (which certainly isn’t a bad thing!).